 Independent state/territory energy regulators are currently responsible for:

-- the monitoring and enforcement of state energy retail laws
+- Monitoring and enforcing state energy retail laws

-- setting maximum retail prices for standard retail contracts for electricity in all states except Victoria, and for standard contracts for gas in NSW and South Australia.
+- Setting maximum retail prices for standard retail contracts for electricity in all states except Victoria, and for standard contracts for gas in New South Wales and South Australia.

-- Guaranteed Service Level schemes (that is, state/territory schemes providing compensation for poor energy quality – such as frequent blackouts)
+- State/territory schemes providing compensation for poor energy quality – such as frequent blackouts

-- regulated retail energy prices – for consumers in Queensland, New South Wales, the ACT, Tasmania and South Australia; for consumers in Victoria, price-related questions should be directed to your energy retailer.
+- Regulated retail energy prices (for consumers in Queensland, New South Wales, the ACT, Tasmania and South Australia).
+If you are in Victoria, price-related questions should be directed to your energy retailer.

 State/territory governments are responsible for government administered energy programs and rebate schemes that include: